 Step 3: Add mustard.

 Mustard also contains myrosinase.
-Anyone who adds a teaspoon of mustard to steamed broccoli — or serves arugula or cress with it — adds myrosinase from the outside, which enables the conversion even after cooking.
+If you add a teaspoon of mustard to steamed broccoli – or serve arugula or cress with it – you introduce myrosinase from outside, which still enables the conversion even after cooking.

-This is the simplest upgrade you can make in your kitchen.
+This is the easiest upgrade you can make in your kitchen.

 Step 4: Raw is strongest.